 Health, Safety, and Well-Being

-The school schedule will devote at least three special activity and event periods per semester to Health, Safety, and Well-Being for students; professional development for faculty and staff; and special events for parents.
-Topics relating to the Health, Safety, and Well-being effort will continue to be incorporated into one Chapel per semester and into Global Community Day.
-Global Community Day, to be held February 12, 2019, will focus on mental health and global awareness.
+This year we are addressing many of the same themes from year one -- self-care, healthy relationships, global awareness, and choice -- with a concentrated focus on “Protecting Your Health.”
+The school schedule will again devote at least three special activity and event periods per semester to Health, Safety, and Well-Being for students; professional development for faculty and staff; and special events for parents.
+Topics relating to the Health, Safety, and Well-being effort will continue to be incorporated into Chapel and into Global Community Day.

 “Episcopal seeks to value and prioritize these issues with a commitment that goes beyond any single year of programming,” said Amy Perkins, Director of Student Services.
 “We have planned a comprehensive and evolving array of opportunities for students and parents, professional development for faculty and staff, and resources for the entire community.”

 "Protect Your Health" is Episcopal's 2019-2020 Health, Safety, and Well-Being (HSW) theme.
 Programming will explore what it means and how students can protect their health and well-being.

 ESJ's first student Heath, Safety, and Well-Being (HSW) event of the 2019-2020 year was September 12 and focused on mental health and suicide prevention.
 Two guest speakers addressed students.
 Dr. Elise Fallucco, Chief, Division of Child and Adolescent Psychiatry, UF Health Department of Psychiatry, addressed Middle School students about anxiety, depression, and coping strategies which promote mental health.
 Dennis Gillan, mental health advocate and professional speaker, shared his personal message about the importance of suicide prevention and awareness with Upper School students.
 Mr. Gillan also held a parent session in the afternoon.